irohitb/rn-formly/README.md

-# Rect native formly documenation
+# Rect native formly documentation

 ### About

-Rn-formly is a light-weight React Native implemenation of formly component.
+rn-formly is a light-weight React Native implementation of a formly component.

-Basically using rn-formly, you can easily create beautiful forms, signup screens, settings (upcoming in v2) in less than 2 minutes by just passing a JSON.
+By using rn-formly you can easily create beautiful forms, signup screens, settings (upcoming in v2) in less than 2 minutes by just passing a JSON.

-RN-formly  supports plugging in custom validators, loading data asynchronously, passing custom errors and includes progress bar to show progress, loadder handles safe area and almost all the popular component you would require to build beautiful area
+RN-formly  supports plugging in custom validators, loading data asynchronously, passing custom errors and includes progress bar to show progress, loader handles safe area and almost all the popular component you would require to build beautiful area

-For Advance user, rn-formly allows you to cuztomise styling of individual componenet as well (see component props below for more information)
+For the Advance user, rn-formly allows you to customize the styling of individual component as well (see component props below for more information)

 ### Note
- Developer of this repo looking for full time interesting oppertunities, [connect on linkedin](https://www.linkedin.com/in/irohitbh/)
+ The developer of this repo looking for full-time interesting opportunities, [connect on linkedin](https://www.linkedin.com/in/irohitbh/)

 ### Screenshots